Learn more about our microsimulation techniques to model population changes and test what-if scenarios around policy direction.

 New Zealand as a social laboratory

-This project extended the microsimulation methodology to the unique New Zealand Longitudinal Census product, enabling simulation of the entire life span starting from the cross-sectional New Zealand population from 1981.
+This project extended microsimulation to the Longitudinal Census product, simulating the entire life span starting from the New Zealand population from 1981.

 Developing a knowledge laboratory of the early life-course using systematic reviews and meta analyses

-We identify key determinants of child/adolescent outcomes, and integrate estimates from systematic reviews and meta-analyses into a working model of the early life-course, extending the context of our previous work, and the term to age 21.
+We used key determinants of child/adolescent outcomes and estimates from systematic reviews and meta-analyses to extend our model of the early life-course.

 A modelling tool to improve the policy response on issues concerning children and young people

-We use New Zealand longitudinal studies to create models of changes per year in a number of variables, and work these into a microsimulation model of the first 13 years of life, focusing on aspects of social wellbeing, and enabling scenario testing.
+We use longitudinal studies to create models of changes per year in a number of variables, and work these into a model of the first 13 years of life.

 The Balance of Care in an Ageing Society (BCASO)

-We use the New Zealand Health Survey and post-censal Disability Surveys to describe the experience of long-term, disabling, and chronic conditions, and to forecast the ongoing impact of these in the later life-course, in the face of an ageing population.
+We used the New Zealand Health Survey and Disability Surveys to explore the experience and ongoing impact of long-term, disabling, and chronic conditions.

 Primary care in an ageing society: a modelling approach (PCASO)

-We use the New Zealand Health Survey and the National Primary Medical Care Survey to create a simulation model of the primary healthcare system, and to test its performance under different scenarios of demographic ageing in New Zealand.
+We use two New Zealand medical surveys to model the primary healthcare system, and to test it under different scenarios of demographic ageing.

 Modelling residential segregation: an empirical and simulation-based study

-We use New Zealand Census data sets and advanced modelling techniques to simulate changes over time in residential segregation, and its patterns, causes, and consequences.
+We use New Zealand Census data and advanced modelling techniques to simulate changes in residential segregation and its patterns, causes, and consequences.

 Modelling social change in New Zealand: Social Simulation Applied to a Census 'test-bed' (MoSC)

-We use New Zealand Census data to examine changes in partnership behaviour over time, looking at who partners with whom on the basis of ethnicity and education, and testing hypotheses about New Zealand's changing social structure.
+We use New Zealand Census data to examine changes in partnership behaviour and test hypotheses about New Zealand's changing social structure.